 Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
 The statutory age of consent for Maryland is 16 years of age.
 Maryland also follows the age gap provision, which states that the gap in age between consenting participants is not more than four years.

+Robbery

-Robbery persons by force or threat of force or violence and/or by putting the victim in fear.
+Taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.